-So ensure that manuals, FAQs, feature lists etc. are provided in a way that can be accessed by screenreaders (ie. selectable HTML text divided up by appropriate H1/H2 headings, with descriptive alternative text supplied for images), rather than relying solely on printed materials or PhotoShop-exported PDFs.
+So ensure that manuals, feature lists etc. are provided in a way that can be accessed by screenreaders (ie. selectable HTML text divided up by appropriate H1/H2 headings, with descriptive alternative text supplied for images), rather than relying solely on printed materials or PhotoShop-exported PDFs.

 PDFs are print documents and should not be used for communicating information electronically.
 While it is technically possible to make PDFs in a way that does not exclude people with screenreaders, doing so requires specific software and expertise.
 Using a more appropriate format, such as HTML, is a much better solution.